Cognitive Stress in Teens – Causes, Effects & Coping

 Professional intervention may be required if stress impacts a teenager’s day-to-day activities.
 If stress becomes overwhelming, seeking professional help might be necessary.
 Persistent anxiety, withdrawal from activities, and depressive sleep cycles are all signs of unmanageable stress.
 A therapist or counselor can assist in developing effective coping techniques and delicate emotional support tailored to the individual.

-Contact Hillside Horizon for Support
+Contact Hillside Horizon for Teens for Support

 FAQ